melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 Create a New Workspace
 -------------------------
 .center[![:scale 90%](images/create_repo_workspace_2.png)]
-Select the hashicat repo that you forked earlier.
+Select the hashicat-azure repo that you forked earlier.
 You can filter the available repos with the text box in the upper right corner.

 ---
 name: create-new-workspace-3